Leica Q Typ 116 vs Sony RX100 VI

 It is notable that the Q Typ 116 has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The RX100 VI is a recent model that features in the current product line-up of Sony.
-In contrast, the Q Typ 116 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Q Typ 116 was succeeded by the Leica Q2, while the RX100 VI was followed by the Sony RX100 VII.
+Both the Q Typ 116 and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+The Q Typ 116 was replaced by the Leica Q2, while the RX100 VI was followed by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica Q Typ 116 Manual (free pdf) or the online Sony RX100 VI Manual.